laravel/bootcamp.laravel.com/resources/docs/deploying.md

 We're ready to install a source control repository on our new site.
 If you haven't already, make sure to create a git repository for your application and push the source code up to the source control provider that you connected to Forge earlier.

-Choose your site from the your servers *Sites* tab and then click *Git Repository*.
+Choose your site from the *Sites* tab of your server and then click *Git Repository*.
 Enter your repository name (e.g. `taylorotwell/chirper`) and select your branch.
 Be sure that "Install Composer Dependencies" is checked, and then install your repository to continue.

 <img src="/img/screenshots/forge-install-repository.png" alt="Install repository screenshot" class="rounded-lg border dark:border-none shadow-lg" />